cpp-tutor/learnmoderncpp-tutorial/04-functions.md

 ## Default arguments

 Providing the wrong number of arguments in a function call always results in a compile-time error.
-(You may also get errors if the number of parameters in a function definition, or their types, don't match those in a previous function declaration.
-Unless the name, number of parameters, and their types match **exactly** they will be assumed to be different functions.)
+(You may also get errors if the number of parameters in a function definition, or their types, don't match those in a previous function dedeclaration.
+Unless the number of parameters, and their types match **exactly** they will be assumed to be different functions; the names used are unimportant and can be different, or even omitted altogether, in function declarations.)
 C++ provides a way for any or all of the parameters in a function call to be optional, and if not present in the argument list are substituted with default values provided in the function declaration only.
 (Providing them in the function **definition** is not sufficient or even allowed, for technical reasons, unless defined **before** the *call site* with no declaration used).

 The following program uses *head recursion* to print out a number in any base up to 16 (defaulting to base 10):